inno-se/the-guide/README.md

 Source: [^WhatIsNetworkDiagramWrike]

+### Network diagram and issues

-In this repository, a network diagram should be constructed from type `Task` issues because they represent activities (see [WBS and issue hierarchy](#wbs-and-issue-hierarchy)).
+In this repository, a network diagram should be constructed from type `Task` issues because they represent activities (see [Issues](#issues), [WBS and issue hierarchy](#wbs-and-issue-hierarchy)).

-Any type `Task` issue may have a list of blockers - issues that must be finished before that issue can be finished.
-Therefore, the edge from a blocker to a type `Task` issue should be labeled FS.
+Any type `Task` issue may have a list of sub-issues that represent blockers.
+A blocker for a type `Task` issue is an issue that must be finished before the type `Task` issue can be started.

 ## Break down the work